echo-air-model/echo-air-model.github.io/docs/code_details/emissions.md

 * `check_emissions`: runs a number of checks on the emissions data to ensure data are valid before running anything
 * `map_pollutant_names`: replaces pollutant names if they are not found in the emissions data based on near-misses (e.g., PM2.5 for PM25)
 * `filter_emissions`: filters the emissions based on the `filter_dict` input
+* `change_percentages`: changes emissions by x% for the given pollutant
 * `check_geo_types`: checks what geometries are present in the emissions shapefile (e.g., points, polygons, multipolygons); if points exist, uses `buffer_emis` to convert to polygons
 * `check_polygon_area`: checks if the maximum polygon area exceeds 2500 km^2 and outputs a warning to the user if so
 * `buffer_emis` converts points to polygons by adding a buffer of `dist`